thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 # Microshift on Jetson Nano
 We can run Microshift directly on Ubuntu 18.04 Jetson Nano or within a Docker RHEL8 container on Jetson Nano, the latter is easier.
 Both options are described.
-I suggest using the 128GB CF card so that you have sufficient space for experimentation, but Microshift works with the 32GB card.
+I suggest using the 128GB microSDXC card so that you have sufficient space for experimentation, but Microshift works with the 32GB card.

 ## Update and Test the Jetson Nano
 ### Updating your Jetson nano to new Minor Release